BlaBlaHuman/kotlin-comprehensions/spread-operator-on-all-collections.md

 ### `VarargLowering` stage
 On the backend part, several lowering phases are executed, which desugar higher order concepts.
 There is a dedicated lowering phase for every backend.
-However, in our proposal we will be only focusing on the **JVM** one.
+However, in our proposal we will be only focusing on the **JVM** one, as it's a fully utility task to extend all other lowering phases.

 #### JVM
 All **JVM** phases can be found in `org.jetbrains.kotlin.backend.jvm.JvmLoweringPhasesKt#jvmFilePhases`.